lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

       ...
 ```

-This asks GitHub to allocate a free Virtual Machine to build our firmware, based on Ubuntu 18.04.
+This asks GitHub to allocate a free Virtual Machine (Docker Container) to build our firmware, based on Ubuntu 18.04.

 We're using Ubuntu, but GitHub supports Windows and macOS as well.